 GraphQL

-One of the characteristics that differentiates a REST API from a GraphQL one is that with the last one it's possible for the client to build its own custom queries, so the server will only return information in which we're interested.
+One of the characteristics that differentiates a REST API from a GraphQL one is that with the latter one it's possible for the client to build its own custom queries, so the server will only return information in which we're interested.

 {